 - Record of a guardian’s bank statements and investments, which are basically an account of all financial assets outside of working that your guardians have.

 It’s a lot to digest, but it is extremely important that you start gathering all the documents you’ll need.
-So take these gems of wisdom and get to it—good luck!

-Types of Aid and How To Apply
+Types of Financial Aid and How to Apply

-As you think about paying for college, you should know that there are two main types of financial aid: 1. need based aid – federal and state grants and 2. merit-based aid.
+As you think about paying for college, you should know that there are two main types of financial aid: (1) Need-based aid–federal and state grants and (2) Merit-based aid.
 We’ll break down the difference in these types of aid for you right here.

 The other type of aid available is merit-based aid.
 Merit-based financial aid is based on your achievements and ability regardless of your financial status.
 For example, athletic scholarships are merit-based aid, as are grants awarded to academic students for their grades.
 You can even earn merit-based aid for scoring high on the SAT or ACT!
 Merit-based aid is usually awarded by colleges, organizations, or corporations.